handyscript/handyscript/README.md

 // Import the handyscript to extend the prebuilt js modules import "handyscript";
-// explicitly use the HOperators, HashMap
-// 1
-import { HOperators, HashMap } from "handyscript"
+// explicitly use the HOperators, HashMap import { HashMap } from "handyscript"
-// 2
-import { and, or, objloop } from "handyscript"

 // Array manipulation:
 const arr = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];